aquilez/SublimeText-config/README.md

 ## Notes

-* Font used: DejaVu Sans Mono at 11px
+* Font used: Source Code Pro at 12px
 * Lot of language packages are disabled
 * Default line ending is set to unix-style
 * Tab size is set at 4 spaces.